Aursen/ObesityAnalysis/README.md

 ├── images                              # Contains images for the repo's screenshots │   ├── website.jpg                     # The mockup of the website
 ├── ObesityDataSet.csv                  # The data used in the study
+├── Report.pptx                         # The PowerPoint of the study
 ├── main.ipynb                          # The notebook of the study
 ├── model.pkl                           # The dump of the model selected in the notebook
 ```